eduP2P/common/test_suite/README.md

   namespace.

-  To make sure peers within a private network can still reach their router and each other, each peer has a veth pair.
+  To make sure peers within a private network can still reach their router, each peer has a veth pair.
 Both devices in the pair have the same name as the peer’s namespace, with one device residing in this namespace, while the other resides in the private network’s namespace.

 - **private1:** each private network needs its own namespace to properly isolate the private networks from the public network.

+-

 - **router1:** a separate network namespace is necessary for each router in order for NAT to be applied in the router.
-This test suite uses nftables [\[2\]](#ref-man_nft) to apply NAT, and in this framework NAT is only applied to packets that are leaving the local machine.
+This test suite uses nftables [\[3\]](#ref-man_nft) to apply NAT, and in this framework NAT is only applied to packets that are leaving the local machine.
 The network interface `router1_pub` that applies NAT is in its own namespace, so that both packets going to the private network and to